sebischair/DocClassification/README.md

 Application will be available at localhost:9000

 ## Docker support
-1. Change the database configurations according to the instructions in `application.conf`
+1. Change the database configurations according to the instructions in `application.local.conf.back`
-1. Start the complete application stack using `docker-compose up`
+2. Start the application stack using `docker-compose up`

-Notice: the current docker uses a mongoDB image without any data.
-This will be dealt with in the future work.

-# Note
-The documents are retrieved from server.sociocortex.com

 ## Creating a training pipeline
 1. Click on Training tab